 The Roman Mysteries is a series of seventeen historical novels set in Ancient Rome, along with half a dozen supplementary titles.
 (For a full list of the books, go to the bottom of this page) Aimed at children aged 7 - 14, the books offer exciting openings for lines of enquiry into almost every aspect of Roman life, including social structure, daily life, mythology, religion, entertainment and leisure.
 The BBC did a glossy adaptation of ten of the books in twenty 30 minute episodes.
 The DVD box set gives an excellent idea of the look of ancient Rome and Greece while providing enough variation from the books to stimulate fun discussion and analysis.

 In order to concentrate on her writing

 Caroline generally reserves October and March for author visits in the UK.

 November and April are generally set aside for research & promotion abroad.

 In a SINGLE hour-long talk illustrated by artefacts & images from her travels, Caroline shares her secrets for plotting stories, finding characters and creating a detailed world of adventure.
-Caroline offers a variety of talks (see below) all basically the same but with different emphases.
+Caroline offers a variety of talks (see below).
 There is time for Q&A afterwards and book signing if schools want to sell her books.

 1. 'How to Write a Great Story' - fun talk with more emphasis on writing plot & characters (8 - 12 yrs)

 2. 'Mysteries of Ancient Rome' - exciting talk with more emphasis on Pompeii & Rome (8 - 12 yrs)

 3. 'Historical Detectives' - fun talk with more emphasis on The P.K.
 Pinkerton Mysteries (8+)

 4. 'Myth, Movies & Storytelling' - more advanced talk about 'The Hero's Journey' in myth & movie (12+)

 (with visual references to Theseus, Jesus, Star Wars & The Hunger Games)

 The school must provide 200+ children aged 8 - 12.